-PLANNED ACTIVITY: PEDESTRIAN AND PEDAL-CYCLIST FATALITIES
+PLANNED ACTIVITY: PEDESTRIAN AND PEDAL-CYCLIST ENFORCEMENT AND EDUCATION (PPE&E)

-Planned activity number: FDLPS -2022-10-00

-Countermeasure Strategy: Integrated Enforcement Strategies
+Planned activity number: 2023-00-FL-10 Countermeasure Strategy: Integrated Enforcement Strategies

 Issues regarding pedestrians and cyclists are diverse and impact communities differently.
-The top thirty counties for pedestrian and bicyclist collisions will receive priority for this funding.
+Counties with multiple for pedestrian and bicyclist fatality collisions will receive priority for this funding.
 A competitive funding announcement will allow communities in Indiana to provide data driven problem identifications and solutions for their unique circumstances.
 Enforcement and education should be data driven specific to the applicant recipient to address the diversity of crash causations by geographical location.
 Using bicycle education programs, such as bicycle rodeos, and highly visible and publicized pedestrian enforcement campaigns.
-All applications must contain an evaluation component that the community and ICJI will use to determine the effectiveness of the programs.

-In FY 2018, the TSD awarded limited funding to agencies demonstrating a need for pedestrian and/or bicycle programs aimed at reducing injuries and fatalities.
-These projects combine education and enforcement.
+In FY 2018, the TSD awarded limited funding to agencies demonstrating a need for pedestrian and/or bicycle programs aimed at reducing injuries and fatalities, these projects combine education and enforcement.
 Communities in which these activities are being held are gaining education and seeing a slight reduction in pedestrian and bicycle fatalities.
-The TSD feels continued funding would help reduce these numbers further.
+This FY includes a planned expansion of education for law enforcement regarding the laws to protect pedestrians and pedal-cyclists in Indiana, with focused enforcement TSD feels continued funding would help reduce these numbers further.
 Assigned program manager will provide oversight and monitoring of this project.

-This enforcement strategy increases compliance with pedestrian, pedal-cyclist, and motorist traffic laws that are most likely to happen due to increased pedestrian and motorist exposure.
-For departments to receive funds they must demonstrate a need for them through collision data and add an educational component and an evaluation component to their project using these funds.
+This enforcement strategy increases compliance with pedestrian, pedal-cyclist, and vehicles with traffic laws that are most likely to happen due to increased pedestrian and motorist exposure.
+For departments to receive funds they must demonstrate a need for them through collision data and add an educational component to their project using these funds.
 This is the only countermeasure strategy for pedestrian and pedal-cyclist enforcement activity

 The funds will assist with a combination of enforcement and education.
 Pedestrian action is defined as a pedestrian not following traffic laws such as crossing outside of a crosswalk or crossing when they do not have the walk sign.
 Over 55% of collisions involving pedestrians or pedal-cyclist are due to either a failure to yield by the motorist or pedestrian/pedal-cyclist.
 An average of 12.5% of collision fatalities in Indiana over the last two years are pedestrians or pedal-cyclists, and funding is needed to lower this percentage.
-This program will help the state achieve performance targets C-1, C-3, C-10, C-11, 13, and 14.
-This countermeasure was selected as an identified, proven strategy within NHTSA "Countermeasures That Work" for increasing pedestrian and bicyclist safety.
+This program will help the state achieve performance targets C-1, C-3, C-10, C-11.